atoy40/esemesejs/README.md

 After 3 failed attempts, the message state will be set to "failed", and a lasterror key will contain informations.

 ## Drivers
 the drivers folder contains modem driver code.
-To use a driver, add it to the devices array using the syntax "drivername:option".
+To use a driver, add an object to the device array containing 2 keys : driver and options (see example in the Configuration file section)

-You can use :
+Available drivers are :
-* gammu:sectionnumber : It use the gammu utility to send SMS, it can cover 99% of cases... the section number reflect the section configured in gammurc file for a particular modem.
+* gammu : It use the gammu utility to send SMS, it can cover 99% of cases... options can contains a section key reflecting the "-s" parameter of gammu command line.
-* at:device : This driver use the serial device directly, for unsupported gammu devices. device is a /dev/tty matching your modem.
+* at : This driver use the serial device directly. options must contains a device key pointing the the /dev/tty to use.
-* fake:timeout : a fake modem, timeout (milliseconds) is the time used to simulate the message transmission
-* fakeerr:timeout : a fake modem generating errors, timeout (milliseconds) is the time used to simulate the message transmission
+* fake : A fake modem for test purposes. options can contains "timeout" (in millisecond) to simulate processing time and "error" (a boolean).
+If error is true, the modem will always simulate a fail.